theforeman/kafo/README.md

 # Kafo

 A puppet based installer and configurer (not-only) for Foreman and Katello projects.
-Kafo-configure is a ruby script that adds fancy user interfaces for puppet modules.
-It's some kind of a frontend to a
+Kafo is a ruby gem that allows you to create fancy user interfaces for puppet modules.
+It's some kind of a nice frontend to a

 ```bash
 echo "include some_modules" | puppet apply